DFE-Digital/register-trainee-teachers/README.md

 ### Install GraphViz

 This is not essential if you just want to run the app.
-However, if you're intending to make any changed to the database schema, this is a requirement for [rails-erd](https://github.com/voormedia/rails-erd).
+However, if you're intending to make any changes to the database schema, this is a requirement for [rails-erd](https://github.com/voormedia/rails-erd).

 ```